dukefromearth/next_tools/README.md

 :-------------------------:|:-------------------------:
 ![Imgur Image](https://i.imgur.com/3KuZ426.gif)  |  ![Imgur Image](https://i.imgur.com/0zex3qM.png)

 The plugin keeps track of state transitions from one tool to another and updates a transition matrix utilizing a markov chain.
 This allows the user to utilize only one hotkey to transition to multiple tools.

+## Limitations
+It's not very useful at all and is full of bugs.
+That is probably very indicative of where I currently stand as a programmer.

 ## Why I made it